There are people who hunt turkey, and then there are those addicted to turkey hunting.

 I know I am quickly becoming a turkey addict myself.
 If you are not sure if you are one of those people I have compiled a list of 10 ways you know your addicted to turkey hunting.

-1. You practice your turkey calls while driving around town.
+1. You practice your turkey calls every chance you get.

 I think anyone who is preparing for spring turkey does this one, especially me.
 I drive my wife insane practicing my mouth calls around the house.
 When you're by yourself in the car, no one can say a word.

 2. You instinctively listen for a gobble after hearing a crow caw no matter what time of the year it is.

 One time, after watching hours worth of turkey locating techniques, I walked outside and heard a crow call.
 My first reaction was to wait for a tom to gobble.

 3. You have a tom gobbling as your ringtone or text notification.

 A hen clucking followed by a gobble is my current text notification.
 The best part is the look on people's faces when my phone goes off while standing in line at the store.
 If you forget to silence your phone while hunting it can't do anything but help.

 4. You listen to a CD or MP3 download of wild turkey recordings year-round to master your calls.

 Like they say, there is no better way to learn to talk turkey than from a turkey.
 One of my favorite turkey albums is "Tree Top Turkeys."
 I try to mimic them while practicing my calls driving into work.